SathyaMadhu/Airbnb_Analysis/README.md

 **Dashboard Creation2 :** **Power BI Desktop** were Installed and employed to created visually interacting dashboard for the precise trends and Insights

-Output Includes :
+**Output Includes :**

 • Visually appealing and interactive dashboard using Streamlit and Plotly.

-• Vibrant data updates on the dashboard based on user choices.
+• Power BI Visuvaliztion for data driven Insights

-• Numerous dropdown options for users to select various facts and figures to display.
+• Numerous dropdown options to filter the data based on user interest

-  o	Transaction/Registered Users/AppOpens Analysis
+  o	Price vs Review Score Comparison

-  o	State/District/Pincode/Brand Specific Insights
+  o	Top players of each country

-  o	Yearwise Trend
+  o	Property Type Analysis

-  o	Top and Bottom Players
+  o	Geo visualiztion

-Conclusion:
+**Conclusion:**

-The PhonePe Pulse data visualization Dashboard aims to provide valuable business insights and data-driven decisions by quick and easy visualization of critical information and market rich and grey identification.
+The Airbnb data visualization Dashboard in **Power BI** **and/or Streamlit** helps to understand trends, options and insights of various features of airbnb data.
+These Data driven insights helps in quick decision making